merc1er/bitcoinpython/docs/source/guide/rates.rst

 Currency to Satoshi
 -------------------

-Bitcash exposes 2 ways to convert a given amount of currency to the equivalent number of satoshi: :func:`~bitcash.network.currency_to_satoshi` and :func:`~bitcash.network.currency_to_satoshi_cached`.
+bitcoinpython exposes 2 ways to convert a given amount of currency to the equivalent number of satoshi: :func:`~bitcoinpython.network.currency_to_satoshi` and :func:`~bitcoinpython.network.currency_to_satoshi_cached`.
 The latter function will cache results for 1 minute :ref:`by default <cache times>`.

-Bitcash uses :func:`~bitcash.network.currency_to_satoshi_cached` in transactions to convert the amount in each output to spendable satoshi.
+bitcoinpython uses :func:`~bitcoinpython.network.currency_to_satoshi_cached` in transactions to convert the amount in each output to spendable satoshi.

 To illustrate, here is how your outputs in `(destination, amount, currency)`